 Louisiana: Unemployment benefits can be reduced by wages earned by an individual.
 This means all payments for services, including vacation pay, holiday pay, dismissal pay, commissions, bonuses, and WARN Act payments may reduce unemployment benefits.
-Generally, to obtain partial unemployment benefits, the employee must not receive more than the individual's determined unemployment benefit.

 Texas: Certain types of payments, such as wages, vacation pay, holiday pay, workers' compensation, sick pay, and payments under the WARN Act (the plant closing law), may be deducted from unemployment benefits.